julianpeeters/sbt-avrohugger/README.md

 # sbt-avrohugger
-sbt plugin for generating Scala sources for Apache Avro schemas, datafiles, and protocols.
+sbt plugin for generating Scala case classes from Apache Avro schemas, datafiles, and protocols.

 Install the plugin